The Complete Guide to Taking the Bus in Vanuatu

 - You'll need to pay the driver directly in cash, so have some small notes before you board.

-- Wear respectable clothing, knowing that you’re sharing the bus with locals.
+- Wear modest clothing, knowing that you’re sharing the bus with locals.

 For more customs to respect while visiting Vanuatu, check out Vanuatu Etiquette: Ni-Vanuatu Customs & Traditions LINK#TT053.